Marco Mazzi: The Albanian Lapidar Survey

 During the communist period, the Albanian regime erected a large number of so-called lapidars in virtually every village, town, and city in Albania.
-These concrete monoliths on the one hand functioned as monuments commemorating a variety of “heroes of the nation” and “partizans” but on the other hand also monumentalized the presence of the communist party in every part of the country.
+These concrete monoliths, on the one hand, functioned as monuments commemorating a variety of “heroes of the nation” and “partisans,” but on the other hand, also monumentalized the presence of the communist party in every part of the country.
 Their function as markers of social progress as well as commemoration is clearly shown in the 1984 Kinostudio documentary “Lapidari.”
-The ubiquity of these monumental structures and their relative opacity in the current cityscape – neither being demolished nor maintained, but having largely fallen into disrepair – reflect the common attitude regarding undigested communist past of Albania.
+The ubiquity of these monumental structures and their relative opacity in the current cityscape – neither being demolished nor maintained, but having largely fallen into disrepair – reflect the common attitude regarding the undigested communist past of Albania.
 Vincent W.J. van Gerven Oei's 2014-2015 project "Albanian Lapidar Survey" involved archival research into the construction and topography of all lapidars in Albania and their historical context.
-The project intended to overcome a mere esthetic appreciation of communist architecture but rather provide a thorough documentation of a unique mode of communist monumentality, making them accessible as possible for future research through an online database and open access publication.
+The project intended to overcome a mere aesthetic appreciation of communist architecture but rather provide a thorough documentation of a unique mode of communist monumentality, making them as accessible as possible for future research through an online database and open access publication.
 Mazzi was photographer in residence for the "Albanian Lapidar Survey" project and photographed over six hundred communist monuments and architectural sites all over Albania.

 Filmmaking

-In 2010 Mazzi shoot a documentary film Kiju Yoshida and a Vision of Fear, in collaboration with Kiju Yoshida, the acclaimed Japanese film director.
+In 2010, Mazzi shot a documentary film Kiju Yoshida and a Vision of Fear, in collaboration with Kiju Yoshida, the acclaimed Japanese film director.
 Mazzi directed several experimental documentary features and single-channel video installations, such as "Records of Experience" (2011), "Tokyo Elegy" (2012), and "Hypothesis for an Ideological Journey" (2012-2020, featuring Harun Farocki).

-In 2018 the Luigi Pecci Center for Contemporary Art of Prato (Italy) screened the video by Marco Mazzi "Ricognizione (Aprile)]".
+In 2018, the Luigi Pecci Centre for Contemporary Art of Prato (Italy) screened the video by Marco Mazzi, "Ricognizione (Aprile)".

+In 2025, Marco Mazzi produced and directed the video documentary Omaggio a John Cage by Sergio Maltagliati, documenting a performance presented at the XV Florence Biennale.
+The complete documentation, including the video and related materials, is archived on Zenodo.

+Analytical and Conceptual Painting

+Since 2020, the year of Marco Mazzi's first residency at the Viafarini program in Milan, the artist has embarked on a personal exploration of analytical painting.
+Mazzi works on medium-sized canvases, alternating between monochrome and vibrant colours.
+The theme of Mazzi's paintings is the same as that of his films: landscape and the relationship between image and sound.
+Although Mazzi held only one solo painting exhibition at the Cartavetra gallery in Florence in 2021, pictorial research is the foundation of the artist's visual poetics.